dmierkin-vrinco/pdfqanda/README.md

 pytest
 ```

-The smoke suite ingests a synthetic PDF, verifies vectors land in
+The smoke suite ingests the bundled sample PDF, verifies vectors land in
 `kb_markdowns`, exercises the Researcher→Expert flow, and ensures missing
 citations hard-fail.